kdheepak/blog/content/26-pi-powered-lamp.md

 ---

 With a Raspberry Pi, you can control a RGB addressable LED strip.
-The instructions are very simple [@_led] and the results are pretty cool.
+The instructions are very simple [@noauthor_led_nodate] and the results are pretty cool.
 I decided to make a desk lamp with a web interface.
 This post will go through the steps to build your own Pi powered desk lamp.